Isabelle Nottet

-Isabelle Nottet (born 6 March 2003) is a professional footballer who plays as a forward for Eredivisie club Hera United.
+Isabelle Nottet (born 6 March 2003) is a professional footballer who plays as a forward for Indonesia Women's League club Persikad Women.
 Born in the Netherlands, she represents Indonesia at international level.

 Club career

 Nottet played for Legmeervogels and CSW Wilnis in her youth years before switching to the Youth Academy of Alkmaar.
-In the 2020-21 season, Nottet made her debut for VV Alkmaar in the women's Eredivisie in an away match against Excelsior, where she also managed to score her first goal for Alkmaar.
+In the 2020–21 season, Nottet made her debut for VV Alkmaar in the women's Eredivisie in an away match against Excelsior, where she also managed to score her first goal for Alkmaar.

-In the 2022-23 season, she returned to Telstar.
-Following the conclusion of the debut season, Nottet was presented as the first new signing for in the 2023-24 season on 24 May 2023.
-On 9 september 2023, Nottet made her debut for Telstar in an away match against PSV.
+In the 2022–23 season, she returned to Telstar.
+Following the conclusion of the debut season, Nottet was presented as the first new signing for in the 2023–24 season on 24 May 2023.
+On 9 September 2023, Nottet made her debut for Telstar in an away match against PSV.
 Nottet scored her first goal for Telstar on 1 May 2024 in a home match against AZ.
 She extended her contract by one year on 23 August 2024.

 Nottet scored two goals in 40 league games for Telstar, before the club licence was taken over by Hera United, the first independent women's football club in the Netherlands.

+In August 2026, Nottet is introduced as one of few players to have confirmed to join Indonesia Women's League.
+She then confirmed to join the Persikad Women team for the 2026-2027 season.